Bilby Ranch Lake Conservation Area: History

 The land was once part of the historic Bilby Ranch, established by John S. Bilby in the 19th century.
 By 1900, the ranch had grown into one of the largest livestock operations in the United States.
-A small hamlet called Fairview was located in the southeast of what is Bilby Ranch.
+A small hamlet called Fairview was located in the southeast of the present-day conservation area.
 The ranch remained active until the Great Depression led to its dissolution in 1936.

 Geography

-The nearest city to the conservation area is Maryville, located approximately 14 miles east of Bilby ranch along Highway 46.
+The nearest sizable city to the conservation area is Maryville, located approximately 14 miles east of Bilby ranch along Highway 46.
 Other communities nearby include Skidmore to its southeast and Quitman to its northeast.

 The conservation area lies a few miles west of the Nodaway River.
-Huff Creek drains the northern portion of the park and Minnesota Valley Creek sources from the southwestern reaches of Bilby Ranch.
+Huff Creek drains the northern portion of the park, and Minnesota Valley Creek sources from the southwestern reaches of Bilby Ranch.